utdata/icj-class/static-apps/static-03-loops.md

 The key here is that we have downloaded this data, once we restart our dev environment the data will be "in context", meaning our program will allow us to access it.

-It's probably easier to it than explain it.
+It's probably easier to do it than explain it.

-~~An example would be `{{ pirates.ships[0].ship_name }}` would give us "Queen Anne's Revenge" in return.
-The `[0]` part of that is finding the first item in the array.
-JavaScript is weird in that it starts counting at Zero instead of One.~~

 - Restart `gulp dev`.
 - Go into your `src/njk/pirate-ships.njk` file.